boostorg/redis/README.md

 #### Transactions

-To read responses to transactions we have to observe that Redis will queue its commands and send their responses to the user as elements of an array, after the `EXEC` command comes.
-For example, to read the response to the this request
+To read responses to transactions we must first observe that Redis will queue its commands and send their responses to the user as elements of an array, after the `EXEC` command comes.
+For example, to read the response to this request

 ```cpp
 db.send("MULTI");